cesarnml/aws-certified-cloud-practioner-guide/MyNotes.md

   - SGs operate at the `instance-level`
 - `Network Access Control Lists (NACLs)` - operate at the `subnet-level`
   - `NACLs` are `stateless` - require explict config of both inbound and outbound traffic
+  - Can be used to deny a specific range of IPs access
 - `Network Address Translation (NAT)` - acts are a proxy in order to route network traffic to private VPCs (such as DB instances)
 - `VPC peering` - is a private network connection between two VPCs
 - `VPC transit gateway` - simplifies setting up multi-interconnected VPC peering